-Daniel Adel has worked as a portraitist, illustrator and fine artist since 1984.
-His award-winning work has been featured in the pages of the New Yorker, Vanity Fair, and the New York Times, among scores of other noted publications.
-His work has also appeared on the covers of magazines in the States and abroad, including the New York Times Magazine, Newsweek, and TIME, for whom he painted two covers in 2004.
-His cover portrait of George W. Bush for TIME’s Person of the Year issue in 2004 is part of the collection of the National Portrait Gallery in Washington, DC.
-He has also been commissioned to paint the Editors-in-Chief of TIME, Der Spiegel, and Vanity Fair.
+Daniel Adel's award-winning work has been featured in the pages of the New Yorker, Vanity Fair, and the New York Times, among scores of other noted publications.
+His cover portrait for TIME’s Person of the Year in 2004 is part of the collection of the National Portrait Gallery in Washington, DC.
+His work has also appeared on the covers of other magazines in the States and abroad, including the New York Times Magazine, Newsweek, and TIME.
+He has been commissioned to paint the Editors-in-Chief of TIME, Der Spiegel, and Vanity Fair.

-Mr. Adel has been exhibiting his paintings in New York City since completing his studies in Art History at Dartmouth College.
-He has been represented by Arcadia Contemporary in New York City since 2001 where he has had several successful one-man shows.
-In 2011 Oceania Cruise Lines acquired a series of eight major works by Mr. Adel.
-He has received awards from the Salmagundi Club and the National Arts Club.
-He was featured in the biennial exhibition of The National Academy of Design and was awarded three silver medals from the Society of Illustrators.
+Mr. Adel has been exhibiting his paintings in New York City since completing his studies at Dartmouth and Hunter College in 1991.
+In 2011 Oceania Cruise Lines acquired a series of major works by Mr. Adel.
+He has received awards from the Salmagundi Club, Communication Arts, The Society of Illustrators, The National Arts Club and The National Academy of Design.

-Mr. Adel lives with his wife and two sons in the village of Lourmarin in Provence, France.
+Mr. Adel lives in the village of Lourmarin in Provence.